carolineledbetter/Sample_Code/Project0/Reports/Readme.md

 This folder contains the Reports for Project0.
-Analysis.RMD/Analysis.PDf have some of the results from the descriptive statistics.
+DescriptiveAnalysis.RMD/PDF have some of the results from the descriptive statistics.
-.RMD creates the .PDF
+.RMD is an R markdown file that creates the .PDF